You Can't Take It with You (play): Act Three

-The next day, Donald and Rheba sit in the kitchen reading the paper, which focuses on the story of both families being arrested, with Mr. Kirby's presence causing the story to make headlines.
-Also, Paul and Mr. De Pinna's fireworks have been completely destroyed.
-Meanwhile, Alice has decided to leave for a prolonged trip to the Adirondack Mountains to think things over.
-When the family forgets to call for a cab, she finally shows her exasperation, angered that her family can't be "normal" at all.
-Tony then arrives and tries to reason with Alice, but she refuses, heading upstairs with Tony following.
+The next day, Donald and Rheba sit in the kitchen reading the paper, where the arrests have made headlines because of Mr. Kirby's presence.
+Both families have been released after spending the night in jail.
+A distraught Alice has decided to leave for a prolonged trip to the Adirondack Mountains to think things over.
+When the family forgets to call for a cab, she finally loses her temper, angered that her family cannot be "normal" at all.
+Tony arrives and tries to reason with Alice, but she refuses him.

-Soon, Mr. Kolenkhov appears with the Grand Duchess Olga Katrina, in all of her former glory.
-After discussing the sad fate of former Russian royalty now working menial jobs in New York, the Grand Duchess soon insists upon going into the kitchen to cook the dinner for the family.
+Mr. Kolenkhov appears with the Grand Duchess Olga Katrina.
+After discussing the sad fate of former Russian royalty now working menial jobs in New York, the Grand Duchess insists upon going into the kitchen to cook the dinner for the family.

-Mr. Kirby arrives to pick up Tony and to settle his score with Grandpa.
-Soon, Mr. Kirby and Tony get into a heated argument, the pinnacle of which finds Tony admitting that he had purposely brought his family on the wrong night, the night before.
-He explains that he wanted each family to see each other as they really were, and that he sees the Sycamores as "normal", that they are a family that loves and understands one another, saying that Mr. Kirby never had time to understand Tony.
-Grandpa tells Mr. Kirby that he's happy with no longer working and getting to enjoy life every day, and that has made him happy ever since, though Mr. Kirby is not convinced, especially as Grandpa suspects that Mr. Kirby doesn't like his job.
-Tony affirms this by pointing out that he found letters that Mr. Kirby had written to his father, expressing desires to be a trapeze artist and later a saxophone player, and that Mr. Kirby still has a saxophone in his closet.
-Grandpa tells Mr. Kirby that he should get to enjoy his life and riches now while he can, pointing out, "you can't take it with you".
-Tony agrees with this, deciding to leave the family business to do something he wants to do, and Mr. Kirby finally gives in, giving his blessings to Alice and Tony getting back together, which they do.
+Mr. Kirby arrives to pick up Tony, and they get into a heated argument.
+Tony reveals that he had purposely brought his parents on the wrong night because he wanted his parents to see the Sycamores authentically.
+He expresses admiration for the love the Sycamores have for one another compared to his emotionally distant father.
+Grandpa tells Mr. Kirby that he is happy not to be working and posits that Mr. Kirby doesn’t really enjoy his Wall Street job.
+Tony admits that he found letters Mr. Kirby had written to his own father, expressing desires to be a trapeze artist and later a saxophone player.
+Grandpa tells Mr. Kirby that he should enjoy his life while he can.
+Tony agrees, deciding to leave the family business to find his own path in life, and Mr. Kirby finally gives in, giving his blessing to Alice and Tony’s engagement, which Alice accepts.